 The Baseline Security Significance Determination Process (BSSDP) incorporates areas of material control and accounting (MC&A), protection of Safeguards Information (SGI), and physical protection.

-The BSSDP is utilized once a performance deficiency has been evaluated as more than minor using Inspection Manual Chapter (IMC) 0612, Appendix B, “Issue Screening,” and determined to be in the security area in accordance with IMC 0609, Attachment 4, “Initial Characterization of Findings.”
+The BSSDP is utilized once a performance deficiency has been evaluated as more than minor using Inspection Manual Chapter (IMC) 0612, Appendix B, “Issue Screening Directions,” and determined to be in the security area in accordance with IMC 0609, Attachment 4, “Initial Characterization of Findings.”

 01.01 Baseline Security Significance Determination Process Overview.
 The process for determining the correct SDP tool for analysis of findings is depicted in Figure 1, “Baseline Security SDP Flowchart.”